• Blog

 Export your ODPT API key

-Once you have your API key, export it as an environment variable with the the export
+Once you have your API key, export it as an environment variable with the the export command, like so:

 export ODPT_API_KEY="PASTE_YOUR_KEY_HERE"